kitnil/awesome/README.md

 - [pyrocore](https://github.com/pyroscope/pyrocore) - :wrench: A collection of tools for the BitTorrent protocol and especially the rTorrent client
 - [ytmdl](https://github.com/deepjyoti30/ytmdl) - A simple script to get songs from youtube in mp3 format with all tags from itunes
 - [honcho](https://github.com/nickstenning/honcho) - Honcho: a python clone of Foreman.
 For managing Procfile-based applications.
-- [rofimoji](https://github.com/fdw/rofimoji) - A simple emoji picker for rofi 😁
+- [rofimoji](https://github.com/fdw/rofimoji) - A simple emoji and character picker for rofi 😁
 - [python-emacs](https://github.com/jlumpe/python-emacs) - Python interface to GNU Emacs.
 - [pyorg](https://github.com/jlumpe/pyorg) - Python library for working with Emacs org mode.
 - [galaxy](https://github.com/ansible/galaxy) - Source code behind the Galaxy hub at http://galaxy.ansible.com